 The EHRC technical guidance contains a number of recommendations on effective policies and procedures.
 These should cover both harassment and victimisation (where someone is treated badly for raising complaints about harassment or helping others to do so).
-Although this is not currently legally binding, it is recommended that employers benchmark their policies against this guidance now.
+It is recommended that employers benchmark their policies against this guidance.